 - You can have more dental work done in one appointment – even all of it

 - If you have limited mouth/jaw opening, your jaw will relax more while you are asleep

 - It helps you overcome prior difficult experiences at the dentist by ensuring a great visit

 - You can stop worrying about a gag reflex

 - It will keep you comfortable if you have a physical problem (like back pain)

 - Conscious Sedation: We also offer oral medications to reduce anxiety.
 They make you feel calm and unconcerned.
 The effects wear off rather slowly so you would need a ride home.

 For more information on your comfort, please see Our Amenities.
 We try to make our entire office a relaxing place and our staff will treat you with the utmost respect and caring.
 If you do feel uncomfortable or tense, we hope you will let us know so that we can help you deal with it.

 Everyone on our dental staff is experienced and kind at helping people who feel anxious.
-We urge you not to delay any necessary dental work, but to give us a call today.
-Or you can email our sleep dentistry office.
-We serve Denver, Lakewood, and all surrounding areas in Colorado.
+We urge you not to delay any necessary dental work, but to give us a call at 303-988-9060 today.
+We serve patients in Lakewood and throughout the Denver area.